thomcorah/dmu-multimedia/md/TECH2015-CW2-Brief.md

 Some key points to consider:

 - Make sure to pay attention to the marking criteria.
-A good mark for Coursework 1 doesn't automatically translate to an interactive story that hits all the criteria for coursework 2 - you may need to adapt your design
+A good mark for Coursework 1 doesn't automatically translate to an interactive story that hits all the criteria for Coursework 2 - you may need to adapt your design
 - Don't skimp on the testing - this is critically important and **will** get you a better mark.
 - Stick to your (updated) design.
 If you need to differ from it, make sure to discuss this in your report.